TokaiApp/Screenshot2Code/README.md

-# Screenshot2Code (S2C) - OCR Optimized for Code Screenshots!
+# Screenshot2Code (S2C) - OCR for Code Screenshots!

 **In a nutshell**:
 Use Screenshot2Code to convert code screenshots to text while preserving its format and steering clear of clipboard limitations!